johnpapa/angular-styleguide/README.md

     *Why?*: Sinon makes it easier to toggle between Jasmine and Mocha, if you want to try both.

+    *Why?*: Sinon has descriptive messages when tests fail the assertions.

 ### Headless Browser
 ###### [Style [Y194](#style-y194)]